growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 #### Create Slack app

-1. Go to the [App Page](https://api.slack.com/apps) of the Slack API and click [Create New App].
+1. Go to the [App Page](https://api.slack.com/apps) of the Slack API and click **Create New App** button.

    ![slack-custom-bot1](../../../public/assets/images/slack-custom-bot1.png)

-2. In the [Create a Slack App] section, ① input the name of your app in the [App Name] field and ② select the workspace where you want to add the GROWI bot in the [Development Slack Workspace].
+2. In the [Create a Slack App] section, ① input the name of your app in the [App Name] field and ② select the workspace where you want to add the GROWI bots in the [Development Slack Workspace].

 3. Click the [Create App].